codemod-com/docs/blog/2023-9-25dream-migration/index.md

 Now, it's time to commit the changes to your repository.

-If you run the recipe on cms-wordpress, you will get [a commit like this](https://github.com/intuita-inc/next.js/pull/13/commits/09aa2f4f9020fd80ce438d2fd7630dbc52e19667), and if you run the individual codemods one by one, you will end up with [a PR like this](https://github.com/intuita-inc/next.js/pull/12/commits).
+If you run the individual codemods one by one, you can end up with a PR like this:

 ![PR Example](/img/blog/dream-migration/pr-example.png)